Face masks are a hot topic of late, they come in sheet, clay, pore minimising and gel-based form.

 Just a word of warning, be sure not to use ingredients such as walnut shells or sea salt on your skin, as they may have rough edges and can create tiny micro-tears, damaging the skins protective barrier function and causing inflammation, instead, opt for ingredients that are spherical in shape as discussed below, and that is gentle enough to use on delicate facial skin.

-These fruits and veggies can be mashed, blended and mixed with clays, to create a paste which you then apply to the skin.
+These fruits and veggies can be mashed, blended, and mixed with clays, to create a paste that you apply to the skin.

 There are essentially two types of mask you can use:

-If you are interested in creating some recipes with the use of clay, you may find the article clay face mask recipes useful.
+If you are interested in creating some recipes using clay, you may find the article clay face mask recipes useful.

-They are easier to make then you think, Xanthan Gum, Pectin and Guar Gum are all store bought ingredients that can be used to create your gel base, and then you can add in your extracts to suit your skin’s requirements.
+They are easier to make then you think, Pectin, Xanthan Gum and Guar Gum can be used to create your gel base and mix with aloe vera, to keep your skin hydrated, plump and youthful all day long.

-Ideally your mask application, should only be carried out once your skin has been thoroughly cleansed.
+Ideally, your mask application should only be carried out once your skin has been thoroughly cleansed, and gently exfoliated.